EEymann/GrandCanyon/README.md

 ## Description

-_I created this website to showcase and practice my fundamental HTML and CSS skills._
+_I built this responsive webpage travel guide of the Grand Canyon National Park to practice and showcase my fundamental HTML and CSS skills.
+Important concepts implemented in this project include:_
+_Basic Selectors_
+_Common Values and Units_
+_The Box Model_
+_Media Queries_

 ## Specifications: